IBM-Cloud/ansible-collection-ibm/docs/ibm_cm_object.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  parent_id (False, str, None)
-    The parent for this specific object.

-  label_i18n (False, dict, None)
-    A map of translated strings, by language code.

-  data (False, str, None)
-    Stringified map of data values for this object.

-  short_description_i18n (False, dict, None)
-    A map of translated strings, by language code.

   catalog_id (True, str, None)
     (Required for new resource) Catalog identifier.

-  name (True, str, None)
-    (Required for new resource) The programmatic name of this object.

   label (False, str, None)
     Display name in the requested language.

-  short_description (False, str, None)
+  data (False, str, None)
-    Short description in the requested language.
+    Stringified map of data values for this object.

   kind (True, str, None)
     (Required for new resource) Kind of object.
 Options are "vpe", "preset_configuration", or "proxy_source".

+  label_i18n (False, dict, None)
+    A map of translated strings, by language code.

+  short_description (False, str, None)
+    Short description in the requested language.

+  short_description_i18n (False, dict, None)
+    A map of translated strings, by language code.

+  name (True, str, None)
+    (Required for new resource) The programmatic name of this object.

+  parent_id (False, str, None)
+    The parent for this specific object.

   tags (False, list, None)